BEATS Charity

 BEATS is providing funding for the construction of this much-needed dedicated midwifery clinic on Nias Island, west of Sumatra.
 Nias regency is an impoverished area of the island where mortality rates for mothers and babies are high because there are no facilities other than in the capitol.

-This project is the vision of a young woman (Destin), a victim of the Nias Island earthquake and who lived at a BEATS-supported chidren's home.
+This project is the vision of a young woman (Destin), a victim of the Nias Island earthquake and who lived at a BEATS-supported children's home.
 BEATS sponsored her education and, having qualified as the top student in her year group at midwifery university, she has the vision and ability to provide this safe and professional place for women to give birth.
+Despite not yet having the clinic facilities, Destin has already helped 3 mothers to succesfully give birth; babies don't wait for clinics to be built!

 Old House 18